phalcon/cli-options-parser/README.md

 ## Installation via Git

-CLI Options Parser can be installed by using Git.
+The Cop can be installed by using Git.

 Just clone the repo and checkout the current branch: